All Products

 Create a StarRocks catalog

-Create a StarRocks catalog on the UI
+Create a StarRocks catalog on the console

 1. Log on to the Realtime Compute for Apache Flink console.
-Find the workspace that you want to manage and click Console in the Actions column.
+Find the workspace you want to manage and click Console in the Actions column.

 2. In the left-side navigation pane, click Catalogs.